Transfer factor: Scientific claims

 The exact identity (protein primary structure) of the transfer factor is unknown.
-HPLC studies suggest that a common part in them is the fragment LLYAQD[LV]EDN, a sequence not found in any mammalian genomes.
+HPLC studies suggest that a common part in them (at least between those targeted to different antigens, produced by mice and cattles) is the fragment LLYAQD[LV]EDN, a sequence not found in any mammalian genomes.
+In mice, the sequence LLYAQDLEDN alone does not "transfer" antigen-specific immunity, but does inhibit delayed-action hypersensitivity.
+The commercial human blood-derived product containing dialyzed buffy coat contains a number of recognizable peptides derived from proteins such as ankyrin and protein 4.1.

 Uses

 Despite a small modicum of successes, transfer factor generated from human blood (human-derived), cow spleen (bovine-derived), or mouse spleen (murine derived) is not in routine clinical use today.
 A trial investigating its ability to immunize children with leukemia against shingles showed promise in a small number of patients, but represents only one of two placebo-controlled studies.

 Instead, transfer factors derived from cow colostrum and/or chicken eggs yolks are used predominantly today.